 If you have been told that a Reiki session would clear you of all medical conditions, this is a red flag.
 Reiki should be considered part of a holistic approach to a healthy lifestyle.
 It may assist in achieving or maintaining a healthy body, mind and spirit.
 One must direct their lifestyle in a way that is conducive to an overall healthy disposition, otherwise Reiki will only be able to provide temporary relief rather than achieving its full potential as a healing art.

-The question of religion is one that comes to mind for some folks who have no fully explored what Reiki really is all about.
+The question of ‘is Reiki a religion’ is one that comes to mind for some folks who have no fully explored what Reiki really is all about.
 There is no affiliation with any church or religious set of beliefs, in regards to Reiki.

 The line blurs between religion and spirituality for some.
 However, in its origins, Reiki has never had a religious basis or dogma.